 Included Walking Tour

-We even stopped to have a beer in one of the market squares which was brilliant!
+We even stopped to have a beer in one of the market squares which was lovely.

 We decided on a light lunch in the main lounge and I had the most amazing giant vegetable spring rolls.
 Mmmm!